SaiShashankGP/Task-1/Minitask_1.md

 #### Comments:

-User gets infinite tries and once the password is set, user cannot change it via keyboard and instaed should change the hardcoded password.
+User gets infinite tries and once the password is set, user cannot change it via keyboard and instead should change the hardcoded password.

-This can be changed by attaching an external storage for just the password to the microcontroller.
+This can be improved by attaching an external storage for just the password to the microcontroller.

-Then hardcoding a certain input that can be given via keyboard which can act as an indication to microcontroller to change the passwrd in the external storage.
+Then hardcoding a certain input that can be given via keyboard which can act as an indication to microcontroller to change the password in the external storage.